-Flash-heating (FH)1 is a low-tech method of pasteurizing breastmilk that was developed for HIV postitive mothers in developing countries who had no safe nor affordable alternatives for feeding their infants.
+Flash-heating (FH)1 is a low-tech method of pasteurizing breastmilk that was developed for HIV positive lactating parents in developing countries who had no safe nor affordable alternatives for feeding their infants.
 Please see ‘How can breastmilk be pasteurized at home?’ for information on how this is done.

-In ‘HIV and Infant Feeding,’ the WHO supports heat-treating milk of HIV positive moms for temporary feeding during an emergency and when no other safe options are available.2) In a 2008 training package, the CDC also states that “HIV is killed by heating the milk and ends the risk of transmitting HIV through breast milk.”
+In ‘HIV and Infant Feeding,’ the WHO supports heat-treating milk of those who are HIV positive for temporary feeding during an emergency and when no other safe options are available.2) In a 2008 training package, the CDC also stated that “HIV is killed by heating the milk and ends the risk of transmitting HIV through breast milk.”

 Flash-heating is not to be confused with flash-pasteurizing (FP), a commercial process.
 Both are forms of High Temperature Short Time (HTST) pasteurizing, but as per the La Trobe table #7, for flash-pasteurizing, “Special equipment [is –ed.] needed for this high temperature treatment.”
 FP involves heating breastmilk to exactly 72ºC/161.5ºF for 15 seconds.
 This process is one followed by the dairy industry, and is an officially accepted method of pasteurization.3